 The Venetian Macau is a luxury 39-story hotel and casino resort situated on the Cotai Strip.

-It is the world’s largest casino, and you can expect staggering options when it comes to gaming activities in the property.
+Indeed, you can expect staggering options when it comes to gaming activities in the property.

-It houses 51,000 square meters of casino space, with 800 gaming tables, 3,400 slot machines.
+It houses 51,000 square meters of casino space, with 800 gaming tables, and 3,400 slot machines.

 Explore the rest of the sights and sounds of Venetian Macau through a gondola ride.

 17/ Fisherman’s Wharf